dilukaa/dilukaa.github.io/_pages/about.md

 ======
 I am a Postdoctoral Research Fellow in the Department of Electrical and Computer Engineering at the University of Alberta, Canada.
 My research focuses on next-generation wireless communication systems, with particular emphasis on bridging communication and sensing technologies for future 6G networks.

-I received my Ph.D. in Electrical and Computer Engineering from Southern Illinois University in 2021, where my work explored advanced architectures for wireless systems, including cell-free massive MIMO and intelligent reflective surface–aided communications.
+I received my Ph.D. in Electrical and Computer Engineering from Southern Illinois University in 2021, where my work explored advanced architectures for wireless systems, including cell-free massive MIMO and intelligent reflective surface-aided communications.
 Prior to that, I obtained my B.Sc.
 (First-Class Honours) in Electrical and Electronic Engineering from the University of Peradeniya, Sri Lanka.

 My research combines rigorous mathematical modeling, signal processing, and system-level design to address emerging challenges in wireless networks.
 I am particularly interested in developing efficient, scalable, and intelligent communication frameworks that support both data transmission and sensing capabilities in future wireless ecosystems.